CivicTechLab/civictechlab.github.io/README.md

 TinaCMS with visual editing is integrated into this website for ease of content updates.

 To access the CMS, simply visit the `/admin` route.
-For example, if your site is deployed route at `https://www.example.com`, to open TinaCMS, go to `https://www.example.com/admin`.
+For example, if your site is deployed at `https://www.example.com`, to open TinaCMS, go to `https://www.example.com/admin`.

 On the development server, you may have to access `/admin/index.html` instead.